BingchuanLiu/TDCA/README.md

 # 🧠 Task-discriminant component analysis

 This is the MATLAB example script for TDCA (Liu et al, TNSRE, 2021).
-Hope this code could be helpful to your study.
+Hope this code could be helpful to you.
 We would appreciate it if you cite our work in your study. 😊

 <pre> @article{liu2021improving,
   title={Improving the performance of individually calibrated SSVEP-BCI by task-discriminant component analysis},